The Ritual of Giving Instructions

 By ritualizing the giving of instructions — for instance, by pausing to clarify the end of brainstorming and the start of action items — you provide a mental structure that supports psychological safety.
 Your team knows when to share freely and when to focus on executing a plan.

-You reduce cognitive strain by demonstratively pausing and clarifying that a new phase — the instruction phase — has begun.
+Key takeaway: Reduce your team’s cognitive strain by demonstratively pausing and clarifying that a new phase — “the instruction phase” — has begun.

 To apply this in practice, consider how you conclude a meeting focused on discussion.
 At the point where you transition from problem-solving to action steps, establish a ritual.
 It could be as simple as pausing and saying, “Okay, let’s ensure we all know our next steps.”
 This small gesture signals a shift, allowing your team to mentally adjust, absorb instructions effectively, and feel less ambushed by sudden task delegation.